Search is based on intent.

 The Keyword Strategy You Should be Using to Get More Customers

 Your business is for someone specific.

 You have products and services specifically tailored to solve this market’s problems.

-Every business card, brochure, and advertising piece is scrutinized to meet their expectations.
+Every business card, any type of brochure even a tri fold brochure, and advertising piece is scrutinized to meet their expectations.

 But when you move online… that message is lost.